Marketing Research > Key Performance Indicator (KPI)

 How do you measure KPIs?

-Each KPI is its own metric—not all of your business metrics are important enough to be KPIs, but they may play a role in calculating the KPI.
+Each KPI is its own metric—not all of your business or marketing metrics are important enough to be KPIs, but they may play a role in calculating the KPI.

 For example, you may use a tool like Google Analytics to look at marketing metrics, including the overall conversion rate for your website, and use this as one of your main marketing KPIs.
 In order to do this, you’ll have to know what conversions you’re measuring, and to improve your conversion rate you’ll want to know the conversion rate on a per-page basis in order to know what’s working and what’s not.